KarenEscareno/EE120BCustomLab/README.md

 different sequence while playing the song and will be all off if no song is being played.

 Technologies and components used in custom lab:
-The technologies that we used are the AVR studio 6, the ATmega1284, debugger, LEDs, resistors, potentiometer.
+The technologies that we used are the AVR studio 6 which is where we wrote the C code, which we then compiled and pushed it to the board.
+We also used the ATmega1284, debugger, LEDs, resistors, potentiometer.
 We also used a speaker, buttons, LCD, breadboard and microprocessor.
 Which were all provided by IEEE.